el-loserio/wedding/_partials/party.md

 ### The Bride: Felicity

 Felicity is smart, sweet, caring and dedicated to the things she believes in.
-Steven first met Felicity at Strathclyde when they were both doing their PhDs and involved in the GIST, a science magazine.
+Steven first met Felicity when they were both doing their PhDs and involved in the GIST, a science magazine.
 Obviously, this shared interest should have led to love at first sight, but instead Steven decided Felicity was "a bit posh", and promptly made no effot to get to know her for several months.
-Fate wouldn't keep them apart however, and when Steven started going along to the post-graduate society, which Felicity later became president of, he started to realise quite how awesome she was.
+Fate wouldn't keep them apart however, and when Steven started going along to the post-graduate society, which Felicity became President of, he started to realise quite how awesome she was.
-What followed was a long period of Steven perhaps working a bit harder for the society than he would have otherwise, and trying to impress her with a selection of baked goods.
+What followed was a long period of Steven working a bit harder for the society than he would have otherwise, and trying to impress her with a variety of baked goods.
 Amazingly, this strategy eventually paid off, and since they got together, they've seen each other through some hard times, and some amazing times, including Felicity proving just how much she loved him by proof-reading his thesis.
 Felicity's ability to make Steven happy just by being there, her sense of humour and loving nature have proved just how lucky he was, and will be for the rest of his life.